-The BLM Moab Field Office has a long history of providing accessible facilities at its many recreation sites.
-Examples include:
+The Moab Field Office has accessible facilities at many of its recreation sites; examples include:

-• Reconstruction of Takeout Beach (the takeout for the Colorado River Daily) for accessibility.
-Added accessible facilities include walkways, toilets, a shade shelter and ramps.
-SPLORE participated in the design for this facility.
+• Takeout Beach facilities include walkways, toilets, a shade shelter and boat ramps.

-• Construction of fully accessible facilities at Big Bend Campground, Moab BLM’s flagship campground.
-Facilities to enhance accessibility at the campground include shade shelters, an accessible walkway to the Colorado River, accessible toilets and walkways throughout the core of the campground, and two fully accessible campsites.
+• Big Bend Campground offers shade shelters, a walkway to the Colorado River, toilets and additional walkways throughout the core of the campground, and two fully accessible campsites.

-• Construction of the Gold Bar Campground group sites as an accessible facility.
-This facility, which can serve up to 120 campers, has accessible walkways, toilets, picnic tables, and fire grills, as well as two large accessible shade shelters.
+• Gold Bar Campground is an accessible facility.
+This facility, which can serve up to 180 campers, has walkways, toilets, picnic tables, and fire grills, as well as three large accessible shade shelters.

-• Paved paths totaling eight miles in the North Moab Recreation corridor and along the Colorado River have been constructed to enhance outdoor opportunities.
-These paths are usable by wheelchair bound people, hand-power bicyclists with disabilities, and walkers who need paved pathways in order to enjoy the outdoors.
+• Paved paths totaling eight miles in the North Moab Recreation Corridor and along the Colorado Riverway are available for use by hand-power bicyclists and walkers who need paved pathways.